-GENERAL INFORMATION

-INSTITUTIONAL MISSION AND OBJECTIVES
+GENERAL INFORMATION INSTITUTIONAL MISSION AND OBJECTIVES

 It is the mission of Duff's Business Institute to provide students with the practical skills and the responsible behaviors necessary to secure rewarding careers in their specialized fields of study.

-To accomplish this mission, the Institute provides students with updated postsecondary technical knowledge and skill, combined with life-coping skills.
+To accomplish this mission, the Institute provides students with updated postsecondary technical knowledge and skill.
 Our institutional objectives are:

-- to provide job skills based upon current industry standards - to provide a dedicated, educationally prepared faculty - to assure the highest standards of professional ethics in all student/staff relationships - to graduate students capable of assuming a productive place in society and in the business community - to provide job placement assistance throughout the professional careers of our graduates
+- to provide job skills based upon current industry standards - to provide a dedicated well-prepared faculty - to assure the highest standards of professional ethics in all student/staff relationships - to graduate students capable of assuming a productive place in society and in the business community - to provide job placement assistance throughout the professional careers of our graduates